Revolt-srl/localres-marketplace-service/README.md

 - blockchain_id: the id of the user inside the smart contract
 - production_device: the production device associated to the user

+### A service that will schedule the execution

+The service DOES NOT execute every hour, you will need to use an external service to trigger the execution every hour.

+In our case we use a scheduling service called [Apache Airflow](https://airflow.apache.org/) which will trigger the execution of the service every hour doing a GET REQUEST to the endpoint `marketplace/run`.

+You are free to choose the solution you want, like a chron job which performs the get request mentioned before.

 ## Run the service
 ### Setup
 Before running the service you will need to setup you environment variable.